johnwesly08/match_prediction_ml_model/README.md

 ## Machine Learning Model

 The prediction model utilizes a supervised learning approach to predict the winner of matches.
 Various machine learning algorithms were evaluated, and the model with the highest performance was selected for deployment.
+Some Famous python libraries like Numpy, matplotlib and seaborn are imported as well.

 ## Usage